 AUTO PATROL ROBOT

 A compact quadruped robot (0.9m×0.6m×1.2m) designed for autonomous indoor/outdoor patrol, anomaly detection, and human interaction in city parks.
-As a core algorithm developer, I led the development of mapping, localization, autonomous navigation, and behavioral AI modules.
+As the core algorithm developer, I designed and implemented the perception backbone - covering mapping, localization, and multi-sensor fusion - and led the development of autonomous navigation and behavioral AI modules.

 V1 | Sensors Connection